imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/transformer.md

 ### Self-Attention

 - Probably the most important component of Transformer is the Attention Layer.
 The intuition here is that the context matters.
 For example in a sentence, meaning of a word like "bank" could vary based on if it is "river bank" or "financial bank".
 Similarly, pronouns like He, She, It, etc could also *attend* to certain other words in the sentence *(name of the person or object)*.
-With this in mind, a true meaning *(representation)* of a word cn only be identified by attending to all the other words in context.
+With this in mind, a true meaning *(representation)* of a word can only be identified by attending to all the other words in context.
 Self-Attention is just one way to do that.

 <figure markdown>
         ![](../imgs/nlp_transformers_dotattention.png){ width="300" }